SharkSnack/shiren-6/content/system/villages.md

 #### Village Market (Item Shop)

-- A number of items are randomly selected from the following:

-[Shop Item List]
+- Item shop that stocks a variety of item categories.
+    - If you're lucky, you might even see a Manji Kabura or Fuuma Shield for sale.

 #### Village Blacksmith

+- Upgrade: 1000 Gitan.
     - Service can only be performed once per adventure.
-- Upgrade: 1000 Gitan.
-    - Increase a selected weapon or shield's upgrade value by 1.
+    - Increase a selected weapon or shield's upgrade value by +1, or by +3 if you're lucky.
-    - Small chance to increase by 3.

 ## Small Harbor